WingRiders/on-chain-dao-governance/README.md

 - Results JSON (can be obtained from /proposal endpoint)
 - Beneficiary - address where the collateral for creating a proposal should be sent.

-This creates a transaction spending the proposal UTxO with metadata specifying the “Conclude Proposal” action and other fields parsed from the results JSON.
+This creates a transaction spending the proposal UTxO with metadata specifying the “Conclude Proposal” operation and other fields parsed from the results JSON.
 The overall result can be either that the proposal passed or failed depending on if the proposal met the participation criteria.
 The metadata further includes a final tally of the validated votes.
 The governance tokens collateral is sent to the beneficiary.

 ### Library